WindowsAzure-TrainingKit/HOL-GettingStartedWindowsAzureStorage/HOL.md

 <a name="Exercise4" />
 ### Exercise 4: Introducing SAS (Shared Access Signature) ###

 Shared Access Signatures allow granular access to tables, queues, blob containers, and blobs.
 A SAS token can be configured to provide specific access rights, such as read, write, update, delete, etc. to a specific table, key range within a table, queue, blob, or blob container; for a specified time period or without any limit.
-The SAS token appears as part of the resource’s URI as a series of query parameters.
+The SAS token appears as part of the resource's URI as a series of query parameters.

 In this exercise you will learn how to use Shared Access Signatures with the three storage abstractions: Tables, Blobs, and Queues.